Halland County

 Halland County (Hallands län, [ˈhǎlːan(d)s ˈlɛːn]) is a county (län) on the western coast of Sweden.
 It corresponds roughly to the cultural and historical province of Halland.
 The capital is Halmstad.
+Prince Julian, the son of Prince Carl Philip, is Duke of Halland.

 It borders the counties of Västra Götaland, Jönköping, Kronoberg, Scania and the sea of the Kattegat.

 Heraldry

 The County of Halland inherited its coat of arms from the province of Halland.
 When it is shown with a royal crown it represents the County Administrative Board.

 Province

 Counties mainly serve administrative purposes in Sweden.
 The culture and history of the area is to be found in its provincial counterpart Halland.
 The county was designed with virtually the same boundaries as the province.
 The major exception is a part of Hylte Municipality, which belongs to the province of Småland.